 We often hear about the effects of carcinogens from charred or burnt food, and the relationship between carcinogens and cancer.
-So if you’re wondering if eating burnt food causes cancer, keep reading…
+So if you’re wondering if eating this stuff causes cancer, keep reading…

 I can tell you two things for sure: